Unity Catalog: An overview

 Permalink to “53% less engineering workload and 20% higher data-user satisfaction”53% less engineering workload and 20% higher data-user satisfaction

 "Kiwi.com has transformed its data governance by consolidating thousands of data assets into 58 discoverable data products using Atlan.
 'Atlan reduced our central engineering workload by 53% and improved data user satisfaction by 20%,' Kiwi.com shared.
-Atlan's intuitive interface streamlines access to essential information like ownership, contracts, and data quality issues, driving efficient governance across teams."
+Atlan puts ownership, contracts and open data-quality issues in one place, which is what makes governance workable day to day across teams."

 Data Team